Vanessa22400/insurance_risk_prediction_simulator/README.md

 While the original project focuses on understanding cost drivers through data analysis, this version aims to make those insights more accessible and intuitive.

+It also connects to a broader exploration of preventive strategies, highlighting how risk factors may influence long-term outcomes and awareness.

 ---

 ## Model